pavelsolis/pavelsolis.github.io/resources.md

 Best Books in Finance and Economics (The Economist)

+Books for Finance Professionals (Investopedia): 2018

 Important Economics Books (The Reading Lists)

-Must-Read Books for Finance Professionals (Investopedia): 2018